jyothiraditya-n/bfcli/README.md

 Note: If a file is specified with -f, the code buffer's length is
       set to LEN plus the file's length.

-  -o, --output OUT  Sets the output file for the transpiled C
-                    code and the memory dump to OUT.

-  -r, --ram SIZE    Sets the total memory size for the compiled
-                    program to SIZE.

   -t, --translate   Translates the file to C source code, ouputs
                     the result to OUT and exits.

-  -x, --compile     Generates amd64 assembly code intermixed with the C
+  -x, --compile     Generates AMD64 assembly code intermixed with the C
                     output.
 This option affords both high performance and fast compile times.
 (Implies -t)

+  -s, --standalone  Generates a standalone .s AMD64 assembly file.
+                    (Implies -x, Incompatible with -d)

   -d, --direct-inp  Don't buffer the standard input.
 Send characters
                     to Brainfuck code without waiting for a newline.

+  -o, --output OUT  Sets the output file for the translated C
+                    code and the memory dump to OUT.

   -O, --optim LVL   Specify the optimisation level.
 Valid values for
                     LVL are 0 and 1.